bucs110FALL22/final-project-eli-and-kalvin/etc/milestone2.md

 Come up with interfaces for 3 possible classes you think you may need for your project.
 Again, brainstorm a little.
 Nothing is *wrong*.

 ## Game Context
-Survivie the walk through the nature perserve!
-While walking through the nature perserve, player will have to play a series of minigame to survive.
-At the end of the game, there will be a suprise for the user!
+Survive the walk through the nature preserve!
+While walking through the nature preserve, the player will have to play a series of minigames to survive.
+At the end of the game, there will be a surprise for the user!

 ## Class Interface 1

 class Player:
   attributes:
     (x, y)
-    image
+    image   sprite
     health
     inventory
     name